Review of parental leave and pay

 - Impact

 Employees currently have a day one right to take two weeks' bereavement leave if a child under the age of 18 dies (and those with 26 weeks service, ending with the week before the child died, are also entitled to receive statutory parental bereavement pay).
 Employees taking parental bereavement leave are also protected from detriment and dismissal.
-However, there is no general right to take bereavement leave outside of this (for example, when a spouse, parent or sibling dies), unless an employer operates its own compassionate leave policy.
+However, there is no general right to take bereavement leave outside of this (for example, when a spouse, parent or sibling dies), unless an employer operates its own compassionate leave policy or the employee can benefit from the statutory right to a reasonable time of unpaid dependants leave to deal with an emergency.

 It is suggested that utilisation of this new statutory right may be low given that it is unpaid and, under the government's proposals, bereaved employees who are signed off sick will be entitled to statutory sick pay from day one of absence.